top of page

 Banning Jews from Professions

 The Nazis didn’t stop at boycotts.
 That same year, they passed the Law for the Restoration of the Professional Civil Service, which banned Jews from government jobs.
 Teachers, judges, and civil servants were forced out.
 More laws followed, targeting Jewish doctors, lawyers, and other professionals.
-The message was clear: Jews didn’t belong in Germany’s workforce.
+The Nazis wanted to make it clear that Jews didn’t belong in Germany’s workforce.

 The Book Burnings